xissburg/edyn/docs/Design.md

 Contact points are not updated in the main registry continuously since that would be wasteful by default.
 In some cases it's desirable to have information such as the contact position, normal vector and applied normal and/of friction impulse in every frame, which can be used to play sounds or to drive a particle system, for example.
 If updated contact information is necessary, a `edyn::continuous` component must be assigned to the contact point when it's constructed and it must be marked as dirty so the changes can be propagated to the island worker where it resides.
 Another possibility is to assign a `edyn::continuous_contacts_tag` to a rigid body entity so every contact involving this entity will be automatically marked as continuous.
 This tag will be assigned to any new rigid bodies whose `edyn::rigidbody_def` has the `continuous_contacts` property set to true.

+Due to the order of the internal updates (see [The Physics Step](#the-physics-step) for details), the contact constraint is not created immediately after a new contact point, which means that when an `on_construct<entt::contact_point>` is triggered, the collision impulse will not be available.
+If that information is required, listen to construction of `edyn::constraint_impulse` instead.
+These are created at the beginning of the next step and the solver will assign the applied impulse to it.
+It contains an array of impulses for each constraint row.
+In case of a `edyn::contact_constraint`, the first element is the normal impulse and the second is the friction impulse.

 # Shapes

 The physical shape of a rigid body can be any of the `edyn::*_shape` components, which are assigned directly to the rigid body entity.
 Along with the shape of specific type, a `edyn::shape_index` is assigned which can be used to read the shape an entity contains using the `edyn::visit_shape` function.